rokosbasilisk/rokosbasilisk.github.io/_posts/2020-12-21-non-turing.markdown

 ---
 layout: post
 comments: true
-title:  "on human brains and turing-completeness"
+title:  "human brains are turing-complete"
-excerpt: "My views on why human-brains can be turing-complete"
 date:   2020-12-21 10:00:00
 mathjax: false
 ---

 I recently got to read a whitepaper on [neuromorphic computing](/assets/docs/non_turing.pdf), The core-thesis of the paper that the current "Turing-machine" formulation could'nt explain the cognitive capabilities human-brains, due to which computers cannot exhibit human-level learning ability.
-The following sections are my opinions on why this may be false and how human-like learning can be possible with turing-machines.
+The post is my opinion about why this may be false.

 <div class="imgcap">
 <img src="/assets/turing_machine.jpeg">